This information applies to Windows Internet Explorer 7 and Windows Internet Explorer 8.

 Knowing when to trust a website depends in part on who publishes the website, what information they want, and what you want from the site.
 If you're not sure whether to trust a website, consider these questions:

+When you click the lock icon in the Address bar, you can see the security report.
 Depending on the type of certificate the website has, you can see the website address or the company address that the certificate was issued to.
-Extended Validation (EV) certificates will turn the address bar green in some browsers, and will contain a confirmed name and address for the website owner.
-Non-EV certificates will contain the website address or the domain of the site.
-If you can view a security report, and it only shows the website's address, be sure it is the address you wanted to visit.
+Extended Validation (EV) certificates will turn the Address bar green, and will contain a confirmed name and address for the website owner.
+Non-EV certificates will display the website address or the domain of the site.
+If the security report only shows the website's address, be sure it is the address you wanted to visit.
 Phishing or fraudulent websites will often use similar website names to trick visitors into believing they are visiting trusted sites.
-For more information, go to the Windows website
+For more information on phishing, see What is phishing?

 Certificates are issued by companies called certification authorities.
 Windows contains a list of the most common certification authorities.
 If Windows doesn't recognize the issuer of the certificate, a warning message will appear.
 However, Windows can be configured to trust any certification authority, so you should not rely solely on receiving a warning message when a website is potentially fraudulent.